UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How much does it cost to test water for lead?

-The cost varies depending on the method you choose.
-Many local utilities offer vouchers for free testing.
-DIY home kits typically cost between $15 and $30, while a professional analysis from a certified laboratory usually ranges from $50 to $100.
+The overall cost depends entirely on the testing method you select.
+Local utilities often offer vouchers for free testing.
+Store-bought DIY home kits typically cost between $15 and $30, while a highly accurate professional analysis from an EPA-certified laboratory usually ranges from $50 to $100.

 What is the most accurate way to test for lead in water?

-The most accurate method is sending a water sample to a state or EPA-certified laboratory.
-These labs use sophisticated equipment to provide precise measurements of lead levels in parts per billion (ppb), which home kits cannot do.
+The most reliable method is sending a first-draw water sample directly to a state or EPA-certified laboratory.
+These professional labs use sophisticated, highly sensitive equipment to provide exact measurements of lead levels in parts per billion (ppb), which store-bought home kits simply cannot match.

 Do water filters remove lead?

-Not all water filters remove lead.
-To ensure safety, you must look for filters that are certified to NSF/ANSI Standard 53 specifically for lead reduction.
-Standard carbon filters designed only to improve taste and odor often do not remove lead.
+Not all standard water filters remove lead.
+To ensure your family’s safety, you must purposefully seek out filters that are explicitly certified to NSF/ANSI Standard 53 specifically for lead reduction.
+Basic carbon filters designed only to improve taste and odor will not remove dangerous heavy metals from your tap.

 About the Author